BAIRD, John Logie (1888-1946)

-Born in Scotland Baird studied electrical engineering in Glasgow, and in 1922 began to formulate ideas about how to transmit and receive pictures.
+Born in Scotland, Baird studied electrical engineering in Glasgow, and in 1922 began to formulate ideas about how to transmit and receive pictures.
 With only limited resources, he set about investigating his theories, and by 1925 had made excellent progress.
-In March of that year, he began a three-week series of demonstrations of moving silhouette images at Selfridge’s in Oxford Street.
+In March of that year, he began a three-week series of demonstrations of moving silhouette images at Selfridge’s department store in Oxford Street.

 Mr Baird rushed downstairs in baggy flannels, a pair of carpet slippers, and no socks.
 He almost dragged me into his workroom and sat me in front of his machine, a mass of wires and enormous electric light bulbs.